rossanag/LoginAppCookies/README.md

 - **backend**  : the backend code folder.
 To run the server, get into this carpet and type: `npm start`
 - **frontend** : the frontend code folder.
 Get into this folder and type to launch the webapp: `npm run dev`

-**Note :**  When loging with Google OAuth and error appears:
-> Cross-Origin-Opener-Policy policy would block the window.closed call error while using google auth It [happens on Chrome](https://github.com/vercel/next.js/discussions/51135), Brave, but not in Firefox.

 ### Libraries/plugins added to this project

 #### Frontend